 When you’ve reached your out-of-pocket maximum, including your deductible, your Medicare Advantage plan pays 100% of covered healthcare expenses for the remainder of the year.
 Suppose you’d like to keep your Original Medicare (Parts A & B) but are searching for more predictable monthly premiums.
 In that case, a Medicare Supplement (Medigap) plan is an alternative to Medicare Advantage.

 Unsure whether a Medicare Advantage or Medicare Supplement plan is best for you?
 Let a local licensed agent guide you to your optimal plan for your health and budget.
 Call (623) 223-8884 or review your plan options online.

 Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs) are the two most common types of Medicare Advantage plans.
-HMOs and PPOs have hospitals, doctors, and other healthcare professionals that participate in their networks.
+HMOs and PPOs have hospitals, doctors, and other healthcare professionals participating in their networks.

 Yes.
 There are several ways that they are similar:

-If you’re enrolled in a Medicare Advantage HMO, your costs will traditionally be lower than an MA PPO plan.
+If you’re enrolled in a Medicare Advantage HMO, your costs will traditionally be lower than a Medicare Advantage PPO plan.
 Once you enroll in the HMO, you’ll choose a primary care physician who will coordinate your care through referrals to participating in-network providers.
 If you need to see a specialist, your primary care physician will provide a referral.
 Outside of emergencies, an out-of-network provider’s services are not covered unless approved in advance by the Medicare Advantage HMO plan.

-With an HMO, the network will have thorough recordkeeping of all your care.
+With an HMO, the network will thoroughly record all your care.
 With a PPO, you’ll need to play a more active role in coordinating your care, including record keeping of your medical care and prescription drugs.
 If you’d prefer not to share records between providers, an HMO might be a better option.